MikeAustin71/stringopsgo/strops/v2/wt_HowToRunTests.md

 # Running Tests

-##### Open a command prompt in this directory (*strops/v2*) and run the following command:
+Open a command prompt in this directory (*stringopsgo/strops/v2*) and run the following command:

 ### `go test -v > xx_tests.txt`

-This will generate test results in the "strops/v2" directory.
-The tests utilize some library routines stored in the "appLibs" directory.
+This will generate test results in the *stringopsgo/strops/v2* directory which are stored in the text file, `xx_tests.txt`.

 ## Running Tests with code coverage